kemccall/Bat-Ray-Buoy/README.md

 # Overview

 An oceanographic (or waterways) data buoy containing a sensor to measure the water clarity (turbidity), correllate the turbidity with tide levels and then display the results on a mobile device.
-The buoy will be deployed in the Encinal Basin.
+The buoy was to be be deployed in the Encinal Basin.
 This correllation of tides and turbidity determines the optimal time for viewing bat rays in the Encinal Basin.

 # Status
 All hardware is operational (in a prototype state) and the software runs the turbidity sensor.
-The code here is in a state where the GSM comm works and the sensro code works, but gettiing boith to work simultaneoulsy has not been accomplished.In all reality, if I were to switch to using the Particle platform this probably wouldn't be necessasry.
+The code here is in a state where the GSM comm works and the sensor code works, but gettiing both to work simultaneoulsy has not been accomplished.
+In all reality, if I were to switch to using the Particle platform this probably wouldn't be necessary.
+I think the Partricle board does everything including cellular communications very simply and cheaply.

 ## Hardware List

 * Arduino 101 (if I did this again I'd used a [Particle.io devise] (https://www.particle.io/products/hardware/electron-cellular-2g-3g-lte), which can replace both the Arduino AND the GSM board cheaper and simpler!
 The only reason we used the Arduino 101 was because our marketing department wouldn't pay for a non Intel device.
 This ultimately led to so many complications that the project was never fully completed.
 * Arduino GSM shield (if you must)
 * Battery w/solar charger would be nice.
 * Amphenol TSW-10 or TSD-10 turbidity sensor.
 These are used in household washing machines and cost about $3 each.
 I spent a lot of time working with these and characterizing them under different conditions (3.3V supplies vs 5V, temperature extremes and such).
+Data sheets can be fooind here (https://www.mouser.com/ProductDetail/Amphenol-Advanced-Sensors/TSD-10?qs=cmBPKiaX3MylKvR%252bTrNAhw%3D%3D)
-* Dallas DS18B20 1 wire digital thermometer.
+* Dallas DS18B20 1 wire digital thermometer. (https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf)
 * 3 inch outside diameter, schedule 40 PVC, or ABS sewer pipe (if I was to do it againm I'd use 4", or larger to be able to insert my hand all the way in  the tubing.)
 * Qty 1, 3 inch ABS cleanout plug (http://www.osh.com/Osh-Categories/Plumbing/Rough-Plumbing/Pipes-%26-Fittings/Abs-Fittings/Canplas-Cleanout-Plug%2C-3-Inch%2C-ABS/p/1447374).
 * Qty 1, # inch ABS counter sunk cleanout (http://www.osh.com/Osh-Categories/Plumbing/Rough-Plumbing/Pipes-%26-Fittings/Abs-Fittings/Canplas-Countersunk-Cleanout-Plug-With-O-Ring%2C-3-Inch%2C-ABS/p/1827690)